DoCoGu/EoFE_DCG_Springer/README.md

 # Scripts for "Essentials of Financial Economics"

-This repository contains a comprehensive collection of scripts designed to complement the material presented in the book **"Essentials of Financial Economics"** by Michael Donadelli, Michele Costola, and Ivan Gufler.
+This repository contains a comprehensive collection of scripts designed to complement the material presented in the book **[Essentials of Financial Economics](https://link.springer.com/book/10.1007/978-3-031-86189-5)** by Michael Donadelli, Michele Costola, and Ivan Gufler (Springer Texts in Business and Economics series, Springer, 2025).
 These scripts serve as practical tools, allowing readers and practitioners to implement the theoretical concepts and financial economic models discussed throughout the book using various popular programming languages.

 The code provided here is directly linked to the examples and methodologies detailed in the textbook, offering a hands-on approach to understanding and applying financial economic principles.
 By running and modifying these scripts, users can gain deeper insights into topics such as asset pricing, portfolio theory, and event studies.